teuteuguy/sputnik/README.md

 * disable devices update ?
 * utils: find rogue stuff
 * For a given thing, check which solution they are part of.
-* See if we can add the pre-zipped versions of node_modules for the solutions for each architecutre ? => lambda layers is the solution here
+* See if we can add the pre-zipped versions of node_modules for the solutions for each architecutre ? => lambda layers may be the solution here

 # Disclaimer